MikulasZelinka/book-for-ukraine/README.md

 - [x] Generalise the website into multiple localisations (info/settings/... – not the actual book texts)
   - [ ] Try to [load user's locale by default](https://github.com/kaisermann/svelte-i18n/blob/main/docs/Getting%20Started.md#4-initializing)
 - [ ] Instead of arbitrary ordering, always select just two languages (and thus get their order implicitly)
+- [x] The following are probably out of scope (user can just use their device to translate/play text in(to) whatever language they please):
-- [ ] Auto translation
+  - [ ] ~Auto translation into unsupported languages~
-- [ ] Auto TTS
+  - [ ] ~Auto TTS of languages without audio recordings~

-### Tech debt

-- [x] Proper typescriptification, including introducing types for the data structures loaded from jsons
-  - This would be very helpful for development as it would give us type hints among many other things
-  - Done at least partially for our custom types

 ### Loading times